Dispute a Content ID claim

 - If you have monetization enabled on your video and the claimant wishes to monetize their claim on the video as well, we will continue to show ads on it and hold the earnings separately.
 As soon as the dispute is resolved, we'll pay the revenue earned during the dispute to the appropriate party.
 Learn more about monetization during a Content ID dispute.

 If you’ve already disputed a Content ID claim and feel it was mistakenly upheld by the copyright owner, you may be able to appeal their decision.
 In the same place in your Video Manager where you disputed the claim, you may now see the option to appeal.

-There might be restrictions that affect your ability to appeal, such as the date of your appeal.
+There might be restrictions that affect your ability to appeal, such as the date of your appeal or the age of your account.
 You’ll also need to verify your account if you haven’t already done so.

 After you appeal a rejected dispute, the copyright owner has 30 days to respond.
 In these cases, monetization works the same way as during a dispute.
 As long as you have monetization enabled on your video and the claimant wishes to monetize their claim on the video as well, we will continue to show ads on it and hold the earnings separately.
 As soon as the outcome of the appeal has been determined, we'll release the revenue earned during the appeal to the appropriate party.

 There are a few things the copyright owner can do after you appeal:

 Do nothing, let the claim expire: If they don’t respond within 30 days, their claim on your video will expire, and you don’t need to do anything.

 Release the claim: If the copyright owner agrees with your dispute, they can release their claim, and you don’t need to do anything.